-The Future of TVs: Beyond Screens! - YaNoticias
+The Future of TVs: Beyond Screens! - YANoticias

 One breakthrough innovation is the development of holographic TV technology, which promises to change how we interact with content entirely.
-Instead of flat images on a screen, holographic TVs will project 3D images into the living room, creating an immersive viewing experience akin to stepping into your favorite show or movie.
+Instead of flat images on a screen, holographic TVs will project 3D images into the living room, creating an immersive viewing experience akin to stepping into your favourite show or film.
 This technology leverages advancements in light-field displays, offering viewers an unprecedented spatial depth perception.

 As these technologies develop, the role of TVs in our homes will increasingly shift from passive content delivery systems to dynamic, interactive portals.
 This evolution marks the beginning of a new era for television—a future where screens are merely the canvas, limited only by the imagination.